Akshat7274/Akshat7274/README.md

 <h1 align="center">Hi 👋, I'm Akshat Joshi</h1>
-<h3 align="center">BTech Computer Science (4th Year) student.
+<h3 align="justify">BTech Computer Science (4th Year) student.
 Cyber Security Enthusiast.
 Looking for an internship opportunity in the area of Cryptography / Information Security / Blockchain Technology</h3>
-<h3 align="center"> I am pursuing my BTech degree from NIIT University.
+<h3 align="justify"> I am pursuing my BTech degree from NIIT University.
 In the process of developing a base for becoming a Security Engineer.
 Currently building a base in Blockchain Development.
 Worked in Application Security and Computer Forensics.
 Experienced in programming in Python and C++.
 Additionally worked on web development projects.
 Well equipped with using Microsoft Office applications. </h3>
-<h3 align="center">Worked in many teams.
+<h3 align="justify">Worked in many teams.
 Experienced in both: working under a leader, and leading a team.
 Logical and Analytical approach for Problem Solving.
 A firm believer of "Smart Work is better than Hard Work."
 Aspiring to develop technical knowledge in a channelized manner to achieve my goals.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=akshat7274&label=Profile%20views&color=0e75b6&style=flat" alt="akshat7274" /> </p>